Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Introduction

 \section{Introduction}

 One of the most important decisions students make is their choice of field and institution of education.
 Identification of the impact of such choices on future outcomes is a critical step in the study of this decision process and of public education policies.
 The causal effects of schooling may vary widely across economic agents because of heterogeneous skills and preferences.
 Moreover, individuals' expectations about potential returns may prompt them to choose schools strategically.
 Heterogeneity and selection make identification of causal effects very challenging, especially when students face a large number of unordered options.
 On the positive side, a growing number of schools use centralized assignment mechanisms, which produce credible instruments based on the discontinuities generated by the assignment of comparable students to different schools (\cite{kirkeboen2016} and \cite{abdul_ecta2022}).
-Such discontinuities arise from unpredictable admission cutoffs that characterize the matching of students to schools.